 A study of the principles, methods of teaching, materials, and resources needed to teach health education in an educational setting.
 Spring semester, even-numbered years.
+Last time offered is spring 2016.

-HPE 234 Sports Nutrition and Conditioning
+HPE 234 Sports Nutrition and Conditioning 3 Cr

 This course introduces the student to the study of the nutritional needs of physically active people.
 It explores fluid needs for exercise and guidelines to maintain optimal hydration, and it will describe weight management guidelines for health, physical fitness, and athletic performance.
 Students will learn to evaluate sports nutrition information, nutritional supplements, and ergogenic aids, as well as recognize signs of eating disorders and ways to prevent such problems.
 This course will also explore the fundamentals and special considerations of physical training and exercise.
 Fall semester.
+Last time offered is fall 2015.

-HPE 301-302 Methods and Techniques of Teaching 6 Cr Fall/Spring Activities
+HPE 301-302 Methods and Techniques of Teaching 6 Cr Fall/Spring Activities 6

 This course provides the knowledge, theory and practical application of physical education within the secondary school setting.
 Students will learn about the various components of a secondary education and the methods and techniques used to teach and evaluate those components.
 Students will learn about various components of a well-rounded curriculum used in secondary physical education classes.
 They will demonstrate methods and techniques used to teach and evaluate those components taught in a secondary physical education class.
 Students will learn how to design and implement course lesson plans, set up appropriate skill practice sessions and evaluate cognitive knowledge of activities taught in the fall/winter and spring.
 HPE 301 is offered fall semester, even-numbered years.
 HPE 302 is offered spring semester, odd-numbered years.
 Prerequisite: ED 102, HPE 109, and junior/senior status or consent of instructor.
+Last time offered is: HPE 301-fall 2016; HPE 302-spring 2017.